Commercial Fire Alarm Monitoring Cost Explained

 mailto:andtel:links, a potential client can email or call your business with a single click, turning a website visit into a direct conversation.

-What is an A Href Link?
+What Exactly is an Href Link?

 If you’ve ever clicked on a piece of text to visit another webpage, you’ve used an a href link.
 It’s one of the most fundamental building blocks of the internet.
 In simple terms, it’s the HTML code that makes text clickable and directs your web browser to a new destination.
 The “a” stands for anchor, which grounds the link to the text, and “href” stands for “Hypertext REFerence,” which is the actual destination address.